Starkov-EG/Python-QA/README.md

 # python-qa
-This library will make your testing easy and simple!
+Make your testing easy and simple!